 DAD concieves, manages and delivers ambitious projects within the visual arts, poetry and music.
-Together with the artists DAD works with, DAD connects and contributes to the lives of people in Dover Town, Dover District, across South East England, Europe and beyond.
+With other artists, DAD connects and contributes to the lives of residents as well as visitors to Dover Town, Dover District, South East England, Europe and beyond.